-- Copy answers to questions from other people directly. - Copy calculations from other people directly. - Email each other a copy of the lab. - Submit the same document as someone else.
+- Copy answers to questions from other people directly. - Copy calculations from other people directly.

 Assessment Practices, Procedures, and Processes:

 Assessments such as in class presentations, problem solving activities, laboratory reports, unit exams, quizzes, and a comprehensive final exam provide students opportunities to demonstrate what they have learned.
 A test will be given at the end of each of the three main units.